kmw3kx/GuardianPipeOrgan/README.md

 Justyn is having computer problems so I'm the only one who can do Onshape.
 I had to really think about how big everything was going to be, so I had to scale it down to the bottom note of F4 instead of C5.
 Really, I just couldn't realistically fabrcate pipes smaller than that C7 stopped pipe.
 I added threads on to both the cap and the top of the pipe so that the pipes can be tuned relatively easily.
 Hopefully.
 Next course of action is to define the silicone tubing size again and then remake the valve so it is smaller.
 Lot's of redesigning, but it will all work out.

+#### 5th Week

+Ok so thankfully, at the time I am writing this, my life has just gotten way less busy.
+All of my music stuff is done, so it's time to focus on school again.
+But we're also super behind on schedule.
+Today, I just realized that there was an extremely simple solution to this project: buy a cheap melodica and put it in the guardian.
+Unfortunately, we're already so deep into the organ pipes that it's pointless to just start from scratch, and besides; I prefer the flute tone of the pipes instead of the reedy tone of te melodica.
+That, and that the melodica wouldn't fit nicely in the robot. but that's an easy idea to save for the future!

+This week, Bob is on code, and Justyn is on CAD.
+Thankfully, I think most of the code for the arduino mega is already on the internet so I can just borrow it.
+But first, we need to establish a tubing size, and then

 ### CAD